ProcedureKit/ProcedureKit/README.md

 This operation will automatically request the user's permission if the application doesn't already have the required authorization, the default is "when in use".

 Perhaps also you want to just test to see if authorization has already been granted, but not ask for it if it hasn't.
 In Apple’s original sample code from WWDC 2015, there are a number of `OperationCondition`s which express the authorization status for device or OS permissions.
 Things like, `LocationCondition`, and `HealthCondition`.
-However, in version 2.2 of Operations I moved away from this model to unify this functionality into th `CapabilityType` protocol.
+However, in version 2.2 of Operations I moved away from this model to unify this functionality into the `CapabilityType` protocol.
 Where previously there were bespoke conditions (and errors) to test the status, there is now a single condition, which is initialized with a `CapabilityType`.

 For example, where previously you would have written this: